Kyle-Post-28/First-Java-Course/README.md

-# First-Java-Course
+# Oven
-This is a collection of some of my first java file created during my Introduction to Programming course CMIS 141.
-The goal is to show all the various files as individual projects.
+This is a simple creation of an Oven object with attached parameters.
+With a test case file attached.